 We offer assistance in the following areas:

-- In case of special methodological questions, we can individualise the above-mentioned offer upon request.
-Please contact us at qualitative.methoden@sfu.ac.at.
+• In case of special methodological questions, we can individualise the above-mentioned offer upon request.

 METHODOLOGICAL ADVICE FOR EXTERNAL PERSONS:

-The above range of services is available upon request.
-We will be happy to provide you with an offer.
-Please contact us with your request at qualitative.methoden@sfu.ac.at.
+The above range of services is available on request.
+We would be happy to provide you with a quote as part of a consultation.

 Research Workshop